qianchen92/CryptoBook/chapters/ResearchPlan.typ

   - Paper: @C:BosTakTib22

 === General Ideas

-The principle idea is to start with the hash-and-sign paradigm, and then try to aggregate the signatures.
+- The principle idea is to start with the hash-and-sign paradigm, and then try to aggregate the signatures.

-The main technique is the relinearization technique for the quadratic terms in the signature construction.
+- #strike[The main technique is the relinearization technique for the quadratic terms in the signature construction.]

+- Replace the dual-mode trapdoor commitment in @EC:PanWag23, @EC:PanWag24 with a parallel-OR proof.
+This is because the parallel-OR is more suitable for the case where the first-round message is not fixed. #strong[#text(red)[Pilaf paper: submitted to Eurocrypt 2026.]]

 === Contribution and Objectives